Our goal is to improve access to public health and primary medical care in Chin State

 Health indicators in Chin State continue to be among the worst in Myanmar.
 The primary cause of death is from infectious diseases including pneumonia, diarrhoea and malaria – most of which are preventable and treatable.
 Medicines are scarce and expensive and despite there being numerous health facilities, many are empty and all are understaffed.
 Due to the distance between villages and towns, patients only travel to a hospital when their deteriorating health conditions are at their worst, with some arriving too late.

-Our ‘mMUM’ project supports pregnant women in remote locations with low resources.
-The long-term goal of this project is to help communities in Western Myanmar and Eastern India develop health monitoring tools, and to improve access to adequate healthcare for members of their community with a special focus on pregnant women and babies.
+Our maternal health project supports pregnant women in remote locations with low resources.
+The long-term goal of this project is to help communities from Western Myanmar develop health monitoring tools, and to improve access to adequate healthcare for members of their community with a special focus on pregnant women and babies.

 Currently, we are working with local partners to introduce the use of a mobile phone app to monitor health data about community members to identify high-risk groups such as pregnant women.
 The goal is to implement activities such as: